JeyBySy/MapaManiaPH/README.md

 ### 🎮 Game Modes

 - **🇵🇭 Quick Start**
-  Three pre-selected province.
   Guess the province first then proceed to guess it's city/municipal.
-  A fast-paced, 12-question quiz with two type of challenge to choose from:

-  - **Typing Challenge** - Type the name of the highlighted province. ex. ( B _ _ A _ _ A S ) <i>with hint</i>
+Type the name of the province and the highlighted province. ex. ( B _ _ A _ _ A S ).
+Total of 11 question (1 province, 10 cities/municipal)

 - **🌍 Explore Map**
 - **⏱️ Challenge Mode**
+  Has 3 lives.
+Guess every location without losing all lives
 - **🔥 Multiplayer** *Experimental with realtime feature*

 ---